As a parent, what is my role, and what can I do to best support my child’s education?

 - Review your child’s progress over the past year

-- Make changes because your child has different needs after being out of school for several months
+- Make changes because your child has different needs

 Like many aspects of school nowadays, IEP meetings do not have to be in person.
 They can happen by telephone on a conference call or by using video conference technology.